Work with us as a College Student

 College Access Site Directors recruit and manage Coaches, execute high-quality events, and ensure a meaningful and productive experience for motivated high school students.
 They manage a small group of Access Coaches that provide direct mentorship, while coordinating lesson plans and logistics, tracking budgets, organizing data and as reporting directly to a Program Manager.
 As a College Access Site Director, you will gain invaluable leadership experience while helping high school students reach their college aspirations.

-We are currently recruiting for our spring programs starting in January/February 2018.
+We are currently recruiting for our Summer 2018 Programs.

 Student Success Coach

 Student Success Coaches work on-campus, providing mentorship and support to students in their first two years of college.
 Responsibilities include connecting students with campus resources, building a positive campus community, and providing responsive student support.
 This position is ideal for upperclassmen passionate about mentoring younger students through social and career challenges.

 A Transition Coach works remotely to provide email, phone, and social media support to approximately 200 recent high school graduates as they transition to the beginning of college.
 Transition Coaches report to a Program Manager and are responsible for reporting and maintaining accurate data.
 The fully trained position also involves coordinating and attending events, and arranging in-person meetings with students.

 - At least one night a week (3 hours) of direct tutoring and mentoring with a group of 5-7 high school students

 - 1.5 hours a week to prepare for each week’s lesson and to communicate with students about homework questions, attendance reminders, and other support.